 As for genetic diversity indices, they are seldom used in ecological studies to appraise the influence of clonality.
-This may be partly because pioneer mathematical models suggest clonal rate has a very limited influence on the genetic composition of populations reported through Fis (de Meeus et al., 2007) and linkage disequilibrium (Navascues et al., 2010) indices.
+This may be partly because pioneer mathematical models suggest clonal rate has a very limited influence on the genetic composition of populations reported through Fis (de Meeûs et al., 2007) and linkage disequilibrium (Navascues et al., 2010) indices.
 These models suggest a departure from HWE towards heterozygote excess and linkage disequilibrium would be a signature of nearly exclusive clonality (Halkett et al., 2005).
 However, almost exclusively clonal lineages are exceptions, resulting in the interpretation of negative Fis values (heterozygous excess), when not overlooked or hastily discarded through over-conservative corrections for multiple tests (Bonferroni correction, Rice, 1989), as indicative of high clonality rates (Halkett et al., 2005).
 Such an interpretation path has been followed to interpret heterozygote excess in organisms such as pea aphids (Delmotte et al., 2002; Halkett et al., 2005b) and cultivated algae (Sousa et al., 1998; Guillemin et al., 2008) as signature of clonal dominance, while the lack of a departure from HWE, together with high R, has been interpreted as a clue for predominant sexual reproduction (Krueger-Hadfield et al., 2011).
-More recent mathematical models have suggested the occurrence, at equilibrium, of larger inter-locus variance in Fis values and an expected departure from Hardy-Weinberg equilibrium (HWE) as the rate of clonality increases (Stoeckel Masson, 2014), even for modest rates of clonality (Reichel et al., 2016; Stoeckel et al.).
+More recent mathematical models have suggested the occurrence, at equilibrium, of larger inter-locus variance in Fis values and an expected departure from Hardy-Weinberg equilibrium (HWE) as the rate of clonality increases (Stoeckel Masson, 2014), even for modest rates of clonality (Reichel et al., 2016; Stoeckel et al., 2019).
 These findings were more recently used to enlarge the interpretation of deviations from HWE as indicative of partial (though not necessarily extreme) clonality in organisms such as invasive algae (Krueger-Hadfield et al., 2017)

 Taken together, the severe sampling bias associated with R and the expected influence of partial clonality on genetic parameters may explain the paradoxical observation of heterozygote excess in partially clonal organisms (Reichel et al., 2016), despite the often elevated values for clonal richness, which are possibly partly due to a low sampling density (Arnaud-Haond et al., 2007c; Gorospe et al., 2015).
 Seagrasses are a good example of this paradox.
 On the one hand, moderate to high levels of clonal richness, R, together with limited but significant values of genetic differentiation (Fst), whether at the ramet or at the genet level, have led some authors to propose a strong influence of sexual reproduction on the dynamics and evolution of seagrass meadows, implying important recombination rates and large-scale dispersal (Kendrick et al., 2012; McMahon et al., 2014).
 On the other hand, the maximum values that Fst can reach are strongly limited by the use of highly polymorphic molecular markers (Hedrick, 1999a, 2005; Jost, 2008).
-In addition, elevated values for clonal richness often appear with significant but often-overlooked heterozygote excesses, thus paradoxically suggesting a high incidence of clonality (Reichel et al., 2016; Stoeckel et al.).
+In addition, elevated values for clonal richness often appear with significant but often-overlooked heterozygote excesses, thus paradoxically suggesting a high incidence of clonality (Reichel et al., 2016; Stoeckel et al., 2019).